pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 Note that some of the libraries are not ready to work in ROM, thus a bit of tweaking will probably be required, this is not for beginners.

+### Creating a bootable +3 disc

+    zcc +zx -lndos -create-app adv_a.c -subtype=plus3

+This command will create a bootable +3 disc suitable for autoloading from the main menu.

 ### +3 Locomotive CP/M